phoenixlzx/moedns/README.md

 # ATTENTION

 This project is planned to be completely re-designed based on new architecture and technologies.
-For online production users it is recommended to switch to another provider during this time, as the new project will NOT be compatitable with MoeDNS.
+For online production users it is recommended to switch to another provider during this time, as the new project will NOT be compatible with MoeDNS.

 ## Feature